Tonywuhk/realai.org/coins.md

 There are [dozens of](https://www.cryptocoincharts.info/markets/info) of cryptocurrency exchanges.
 On 7-8 May 2017, San Francisco-based [Kraken](https://www.kraken.com/) and Delaware-based [Poloniex](https://poloniex.com/) experienced DDoS attacks during which a large Ethereum sell order caused many leveraged positions to be liquidated.
 The Cointelegraph [reported on 15 May 2017](https://cointelegraph.com/news/bitcoin-exchanges-kraken-poloniex-to-be-scrutinized-for-possible-insider-trading-manipulation) that these exchanges were being scrutinized by a law firm.

+## Initial Coin Offerings

+On 31 May 2017, Brave's ethereum-based [Basic Attention Token](https://basicattentiontoken.org/) (BAT) raised about [$35 million in 30 seconds](http://www.coindesk.com/35-million-30-seconds-token-sale-internet-browser-brave-sells/).
+The project was [launched in late March](http://www.coindesk.com/web-browser-brave-to-launch-ico-for-ethereum-ad-token/).
+By 3 June 2017, BAT had a market cap of more than $160 million, according to [CoinMarketCap](https://coinmarketcap.com/assets/basic-attention-token/).

 ## Background

 * 2016 Autumn, *Stanford University*.
 [CS 251: Bitcoin and Cryptocurrencies](https://crypto.stanford.edu/cs251/).
 Dan Boneh, Joseph Bonneau.